 Duality swaps p and q in {p,q}r, while Petrie duality swaps p and r.
 Applying various combinations of these two operations allows us to generate all six possible permutations of the set (p,q,r).
 The six regular maps thus generated may be all distinct, or only three of them distinct, or only two of them distinct, or they may all be the same.
 In any case, the Petrie dual of the dual of the Petrie dual of A is necessarily the same as the dual of the Petrie dual of the dual of A.

 Petrie duality, like duality, is a symmetric relationship, hence the "dual" part of the name.
-Petrie duals however are based on Petrie polygons, which were named after the mathematican John Flinders Petrie by Coxeter.
+Petrie duals however are based on Petrie polygons, which were named by Coxeter after the mathematican John Flinders Petrie